Matatu: Public perception

 At times in Kenya, the matatu has been associated with criminality or reckless driving.
 Writes one academic, "by the end of the 1990s, matatu operators were typically viewed... by Kenyans of all ranks as thugs who exploited and mistreated passengers and participated in gang or mafia-like violence."

 In the early 2000s, a struggle over control of matatu routes by informal groups led to violence, and contemporary headlines highlight the fact that matatu were perceived as unsafe.
 These include a 2002 article titled "riding in Kenya's taxi vans is [a] death-defying experience" and another from 1999 proclaiming that the "menace of deadly matatus [is] to be curbed."
 Mistreatment of passengers has also been reported and includes: "verbal and physical abuse, theft, hijacking, ...sexual harassment, beatings, and rape."
 Corruption in the matatu industry is exacerbated by the prevalent practice of bribery, as matatu operators are forced to pay regular bribes to Kenyan police officers in order to avoid their vehicles being impounded and penalties.

+Matatu art and culture

+Some of the most elaborately customized matatus are termed nganyas in Sheng, nganyas feature paintings and graffiti of celebrities like footballers, musicians or even politicians; murals of popular media like superheroes; multiple video screens; tinted windows; flashy LED lights and have been described by an NPR journalist as "mobile sound systems".
+They play a wide variety of music including gospel, R&B, hip-hop and rap on loud sound systems.
+Nganya culture has become an expression of urban youth creativity, music, identity and offers "therapeutic escape".
+Nganyas sometimes engage in vehicle stunts like manyoka (Sheng for snakes) and twerking which have at times resulted in serious accidents.